1noro/apod-dybg-py/README.md

 ## Uninstallation

-> Currently the `uninstall.py` file is not yet implemented.

 To uninstall the program and delete all the files that are scattered by the system, the fastest and easiest way is:

 ```